matterdatabase/matterdatabase/README.md

 ## Trademark Legal Notice

-This Awesome list is not created, developed, affiliated, supported, maintained or endorsed by the Connectivity Standard Alliance.
+This databsae is not created, developed, affiliated, supported, maintained or endorsed by the Connectivity Standard Alliance.

 All product names, logos, brands, trademarks and registered trademarks are